• How it works

 • Unethical registration of a project: It is critical that housing projects are all appropriately registered under RERA, 2016 with the Regulatory Authority.
 However, if any builder has sold or is even trying to sell an unethically registered project then the buyer can file a RERA complaint.

 • Incomplete details about the project: Each and every detail about the project needs to be updated on the website of the Regulatory Authority.
-If a buyer witnesses any violation of the same the same can be challenged under RERA.
+If a buyer witnesses any violation of the same, it can be challenged under RERA.

 • Transfer & Assignment: A builder cannot transfer majority rights to any third person until and unless a two-thirds majority of the homebuyers are satisfied with it.